YahooArchive/mojito/docs/dev_guide/code_exs/dynamic_assets.rst

      };
      // Changes background color of the header.
      // Note: JavaScript code should not be hard coded
-     // into the view template.
+     // into the template.
 It's done
      // here to simplify the code example. function setColor(id, color) {
        document.getElementById(id).style.backgroundColor = color;